Liv Løberg

-Liv Løberg (born 28 May 1949; former names Liv Else Lindeløf and Liv Ranes-Kendall) is a Norwegian practical nurse, a former politician for the Progress Party and a convicted felon.
+Liv Løberg (born 28 May 1949; former names Liv Else Lindeløf and Liv Ranes-Kendall) is a Norwegian practical nurse, a former politician for the Progress Party.
 Her name came to mass media attention in Norway in June 2010 when it was revealed that she had forged her CV, this being accentuated by the fact that she was an office manager working at the Norwegian Registration Authority for Health Personnel (SAFH).
 On 24 April 2012, she was convicted of fraud and sentenced to 14 months in prison.

 Education

 Løberg dropped out of high school and has completed one year of practical nurse (hjelpepleier) education at Aker Hospital in Norway in 1969.

 False degrees

 She also claimed to be a registered nurse (sykepleier) and have degrees from the "London School of Economics and Public Administration" (a misunderstanding of the name of the London School of Economics and Political Science) and Queen Mary College and a Siviløkonom (Candidate of Commerce) degree from Norges Handelshøyskole (Norwegian School of Commerce).